Embedding Dashboards and Widgets

 Breaking Changes: From version 8.1, Designers will not be able to make any changes in view mode (including the changes listed above).
 In order for Designers to make any changes to dashboards and widgets, the host environment will have to be configured to edit mode.

 Designers cannot make any changes in View mode (including the changes listed above).
 For Designers to make any changes to dashboards and widgets, the host environment will have to be configured to Edit mode.

 Note: To add the Embed Code option to your dashboard menu, your Administrator must enable it from the Admin page under Feature Management.

 To generate a URL to embed Sisense:

-- In Mode, select the desired embed mode.
+- In Mode, select an embed mode, Edit or View.

 - In Specify Base URL, indicate your base URL if you have a different base URL.

 - Click Copy Code to copy the URL of HTML code.
 You can copy the URL code to paste into your HTML tag, or copy the HTML code to embed in an iFrame.